-“Born and educated in this country, I glory in the name of Briton,” declared the new king to the House of Representatives upon his succession.
+“Born and educated in this country, I glory in the name of Briton,” declared the new king.
 George III was proud to announce he was the first British-born king since the reign of the Stuarts.
 He was also the first Hanoverian monarch to speak native English, in fact, George III never even visited Hanover during his lifetime.
 He viewed himself as a man of the people, a noble and virtuous patriot-king, an Englishman to the core, although his opponents rarely missed an opportunity to brand him an alienating tyrant hell-bent on subverting the constitution.
 Indeed it is common today to associate George III with tyranny, particularly in the United States.
-Perhaps the sobering effects of several centuries has muted this controversial king’s legacy to some degree, but a growing modern revisionist reassessment of George III’s legacy is not enough to overcome his reputation for being “the mad king” who lost the American colonies.
-Despite the king’s many troubles, this was a transformative era for the British Empire.
-Everywhere saw a rise in trade, industrialism, and capitalism.
+Perhaps the sobering influence of several centuries has muted this controversial king’s legacy to some degree, but a growing modern revisionist reassessment of George III’s legacy is not enough to overcome his reputation for being “the mad king” who lost the American colonies.
+Despite the king’s many troubles, he presided over a transformative era for the British Empire.
+Everywhere there was a rise in trade, industrialism, and capitalism.
 The invention of men like James Watt and the ideas of Adam Smith permeated culture and spawned an industrial revolution the world over.
 The British Empire stretched from America to India, with most citizens being non-white and non-Christian, leading to a host of new challenges and bureaucracy to emerge from Westminster.
-In conjunction with the rise of the Empire came a late 18th century rage for order as the great bibliophile and antiquarian Samuel Johnson published his eloquent Dictionary (1775) along with the publication of the Encyclopedia Brittanica (1768).
+In conjunction with the rise of the Empire came a late 18th century rage for order as the great bibliophile and antiquarian Samuel Johnson published his eloquent Dictionary (1775) along with the publication of the Encyclopedia Britannica (1768).
 And with a rising middle class came the English novel, perhaps best exemplified in Henry Fielding.
-It was an era of shocking new possibilities that was soon met with a reactionary backlash as the American colonies and France faced starkly distinct revolutions against the rule of monarchy.
+It was an era of shocking new possibilities which was soon met with a reactionary backlash as the American colonies and France faced starkly distinct revolutions against the rule of monarchy.
 In spite of King George III’s mounting problems, both personal and political, he was the fortunate beneficiary of over a dozen Prime Ministers, the two most notable being Lord North (1770-82) and then William Pitt the Younger (1783-1801).

 George III was the grandson of King George II (young George was the son of Frederick prince of Wales who predeceased his father when he died in 1751).
 As was standard among the Hanoverians, the young George was raised with a particular ire toward his elders, particular his grandfather the king.
 Under the tutelage of Lord Bute, George was fed a healthy diet of antipathy for the political power of the Whigs, an ideology he came to view as self-serving and sycophantic, corrupted by their own compromises.
 In contrast to the Whigs, George III was something of an idealist, believing himself to be above the dirty backroom handshakes and capitulations necessary for political life.
 When George was a mere 12 years-old his father Frederick the prince of Wales died (1751) and then the king himself passed almost ten years later in 1760, thus leaving the crown to the young 22 year-old George.
 He was crowned king on September 22, 1761 at Westminster Abbey.